OBeeNya/Coursera_ML_Andrew_Ng/Week 10/Readme.md

 If we find a hihg-variance algo, it is safe to assume that more data will indeed be useful.

 *Stochastic Gradient Descent:*
+The problem with gradient descent is that computing the derivative term will be very expensive if m is very large.
+The usual method we saw before is called the *Batch Gradient Descent*.